 Pop Larkin would have loved you to drop by for a chat and a cup of tea, whilst Ma Larkin rustled up a proper spread of home cooked treats so now you have the opportunity to experience the good life for a few relaxing ‘perfick’ days in the heart of the Darling Buds countryside.
 There are 35 acres on the Farm estate to wander around and explore.

 The Larkins never got around to tidying up the Oast so we had plenty to do to get it up to standard.
 It is simply stunning now, sleeping up to 8 people.
 There are three ensuite bedrooms on the ground floor ( either twins or doubles) with small TVs in each.
-Move up the gorgeous wooden stairs (with the original winch still in place) and you enter the main lounge and dining area with its beautiful beamed vaulted ceiling, There’s plenty of comfy seating and a 32 Freeview TV, free wifi, and phone docking station.
+Move up the gorgeous wooden stairs (with the original winch still in place) and you enter the main lounge and dining area with its beautiful beamed vaulted ceiling, There’s plenty of comfy seating and a 32 Freeview TV and free wifi

 The kitchen is beautiful and well equipped with integrated electric oven, grill and hob, microwave, dishwasher, fridge and freezer, plus all the usual necessities and plenty of crockery, cutlery and glassware.
 And, up a small flight of wooden stairs is the ensuite bedroom in the Oast tower itself.
 It’s the room that everyone will want so be prepared to put your foot down.

 Gather round the family dining table and take time to catch up over dinner.
 There will be plenty to reflect on as there is so much to do and see in the local area.
-Kent has so much to offer including the reindeer centre that is right next door to the Farm.
+Kent has so much to offer.
 The delightful old town, Tenterden, ‘The Jewel of the Weald’ is 6 miles away with its boutique shopping and the famous Kent and East Sussex steam railway to keep you busy, plus and there are the vineyards (including Biddenden Vineyards and Chapel Down) to consider.
 The South of England Rare Breeds Centre, gardens (including Sissinghurst) and a plethora of National Trust homes and castles await exploration.
 Visit the beaches at Camber Sands or sample oysters and hire bikes at Whitstable.
 The high-speed train to London takes 38 minutes for further sightseeing opportunities, or sample lunch in Paris via the Eurostar.
 Altogether “Perfick!”, as the Larkins would say!
 Shop, pub and restaurant 1½ miles.

 4 rooms that can be configured as either doubles or twins, all ensuite.
 3 on the ground floor, 1 in the kiln